emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 anonymized data on cab drivers and over 173 million cab rides.
 However, it was quickly recognized that the city anonymized the data with a simple MD5 hashing scheme and all 20 GB of data were de-anonymized in a matter of hours [@Goodin].
+This type of error can be prevented by asking a trusted colleague to try to "crack" anonymised data before releasing it publicly.
+Often the person who has produced the data is least well placed to check the fine details of their security procedures.

 In more problematic cases, the data itself allows identifiability: this is the case with human genomic data that map directly onto a subject's identity [@Homer2008].